 You don’t need to spend a lot of money either…you’re crafty!
-Cardboard, foam, paper mache, etc. can all be used to create lightweight, larger than life objects that can easily be hung above your space using some fishing wire.
+Cardboard, foam, paper mache, etc. can all be used to create lightweight, oversized (or undersized) objects that can hang above your table with the use of fishing wire.
 It will catch the eye of shoppers as soon as they walk in the venue.

 Larger than life beauty tools draw attention to the makeup Kate Spade is selling inside.
 (Image source: VM)

 Big props create color and interest through needles knitting a pattern at H&M and promote the knits they have in-store.
 (Image source: VM).

 Hairpins are something that might be used with these Hermes scarves.
 (Image source: VM)